tux234/fleet/docs/Contributing/getting-started/testing-and-local-development.md

 ### Redis cluster on macOS

 Redis cluster mode can also be run on macOS, but requires an extra component to give the local development environment access to the docker network.
-The required tool is located [here](https://github.com/chipmk/docker-mac-net-connect).
+The required tool is located at [docker-mac-net-connect](https://github.com/chipmk/docker-mac-net-connect).
 Run the following commands to setup the docker VPN bridge:

 ```sh
 # Install via Homebrew